unixfox/piwall-school/README.md

  up route add -net 224.0.0.0 netmask 240.0.0.0 eth0
  ```
  **Note**: Change the last number of the IP address for the second raspberry pi and so on.

- 2. Add the file `/home/pi/.pititle` with this content:
+2.Add the file `/home/pi/.pititle` with this content:
  ```
 [tile]
 id=a